SMTG-Bham/doped/docs/Dev_ToDo.md

   - Show example in docs/advanced tutorial of changing `dist_tol` after parsing
   - Example on docs (miscellaneous/advanced analysis tutorial page?) for adding entries / combining multiple DefectThermodynamics objects
   - Example in docs of printing number of in-gap thermodynamic TLs, TLs with one meta charge state, and TLs with two meta charge states, using df output from `get_transition_levels` (i.e. to get the numbers we reported in the Te_i Faraday Discussions paper (10.1039/D2FD00043A)
-  - Dielectric should be aligned with the x,y,z (or a,b,c) of the supercell right?
-Should check (with Kumagai), and note this in the tutorial
   - Note that bandfilling corrections are no longer supported, as in most cases they shouldn't be used anyway, and if you have band occupation in your supercell then the energies aren't accurate anyway as it's a resonant/shallow defect, and this is just lowering the energy so it sits near the band edge (leads to false charge state behaviour being a bit more common etc).
 If the user wants to add bandfilling corrections, they can still doing this by calculating it themselves and adding to the `corrections` attribute.
 (Link our code in old `pymatgen` for doing this)
   - Regarding competing phases with many low-energy polymorphs from the Materials Project; will build in a warning when many entries for the same composition, say which have database IDs, warn the user